How do you mainly identify with God? As a

 (c) a son of God?

-When Samuel Mathew posed this question on his Facebook page yesterday, I was so surprised at the results, that I decided to poll E2R readers on E2R’s FB page.
+When a friend posed this question on his Facebook page yesterday, I was so surprised at the results, that I decided to poll E2R readers on E2R’s FB page.
 (Before you read on, answer the question for yourself.
 How do you primarily relate to God?
 As a servant, a friend or a son?)

 So far about 30 people have responded to the FB polls.
 To my astonishment, less than half picked (c) “son of God.”
 And so, once again, Facebook has provided a brilliant answer to one of the world’s most pressing questions:

 Why is the world still a mess, even though Jesus did everything He came to do, 2000 years ago?